Marion and Alfred Lorenz Marion and Alfred Lorenz

 Sunset on Charles Bridge

-We started our trip to Prague in marvelous Dresden, Germany and bicycled 5 days along the rivers Elbe and Moldavia - a distance of approximately 260 kilometers mainly on paved cycle tracks without significant slopes and disturbing traffic.
+We started our trip to Prague in marvelous Dresden, Germany and bicycled 5 days along the rivers Elbe and Vltava (German: Moldau) - a distance of approximately 260 kilometers mainly on paved cycle tracks without significant slopes and disturbing traffic.
 The first step of this itinerary was really challenging because we took local trains from Munich to Dresden.

 Mountains of Andalusia and the way home - Spring 2023